 One of the most significant controversies in the history of personality psychology was triggered in 1968 when Walter Mischel of Stanford published "Personality and Assessment," challenging the basic premise of trait psychology.
 Reviewing empirical evidence for behavioral consistency across situations, Mischel found that correlations between personality measures and actual behavior typically fell around 0.30 — a ceiling he called the personality coefficient.
 He argued that situational factors were far more powerful than personality traits and that the concept of stable cross-situational traits might be largely illusory.

 The controversy this unleashed, known as the person-situation debate, ran for decades.
 Defenders of trait approaches pointed out that a correlation of 0.30 is not trivial — it is comparable to the effect of aspirin on heart attacks, which is considered clinically meaningful.
-They also argued that the relevant question is not whether a single observation correlates with a personality measure, but whether behavior aggregated across many situations shows consistent patterns.
-When aggregated, correlations with personality measures rise substantially.
+Seymour Epstein (1979) argued that the relevant question is not whether a single observation correlates with a personality measure, but whether behavior aggregated across many situations shows consistent patterns.
+When aggregated, correlations with personality measures rise substantially — often exceeding 0.70 for well-measured traits compared with aggregated behavioral observations.

 The resolution that most psychologists now accept is an interactionist position: behavior is a joint function of personality and situation.
 Mischel himself contributed to the resolution through his concept of the behavioral signature: rather than behaving consistently across all situations, people have consistent if-then patterns (if this type of situation arises, then I tend to do this).
 These patterns are what personality actually consists in.
 The debate raised methodological standards across the field and focused productive attention on measuring both personality and situation rather than inferring one from the other.